igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/queue/generic/GenericQueue.md

 * `isEmpty` method - return `true` if queue is empty, otherwise return `false`

 Adding to the queue should store an element until it is removed.
 First element added to a queue will be the first that is removed (FIFO).
-This is [generic](https://kotlinlang.org/docs/reference/generics.html) venison of the queue witch means we must define data type for the queue (`IntQueue<String>`).
+This is [generic](https://kotlinlang.org/docs/reference/generics.html) venison of the queue which means we must define data type for the queue (`IntQueue<String>`).

 ## Examples